ranja-sarkar/Classification/docs/chapter1.md

 ![auc](https://github.com/user-attachments/assets/71867635-e53e-4bb7-b30c-92c0911eaf17)

 A random classifier has AUC = 0.5 in the ROC curve.
+A presion-recall curve in addition to ROC curve is useful for explainability.

 <img width="263" height="220" alt="pr" src="https://github.com/user-attachments/assets/6e7f04b4-c074-41ab-ab3a-d5a66d706749" />

-A presion-recall curve in addition to ROC curve helps for explainability.
+While the ROC curve is recall *vs.* fallout, a precision-recall curve as the name suggests is a precision vs. recall or sensitivity.
 The ROC analysis helps in interpretations and selection of optimal models and discard suboptimal ones independently from the class distribution.

 ### Accuracy